Bad Credit Mortgage Loans

 VA Loans

 For veterans, our VA loans offer favorable terms even with a less than perfect credit history.
+The VA loan is specifically tailored for service members, veterans, and eligible spouses, providing benefits such as 0% down payment, no mortgage insurance requirements, and flexible credit score qualifications.
 VA loans can go down to a 580 credit score with no down payment required.
-Additionally, VA loans do not require mortgage insurance which makes them an attractive options for eligible borrowers.
+Additionally, VA loans do not require mortgage insurance which makes them an attractive option for eligible borrowers.
 There is a 2 year waiting period after discharge of a Chapter 7 bankruptcy and no waiting period for a Chapter 13 bankruptcy after 12 months of payments in bankruptcy have been made.
 There is a 2 year waiting period after a foreclosure.

 USDA Loans